RobertTzc/model_inference_gui/README.md

 2. In the pop-up window, navigate to the checkpoint folder (model_inference_gui\checkpoint).
 3. Open the "classifier" folder
 4. Open the folder that corresponds to the chosen classifier
-   * For Res18, open the Res18_Bird_I folder
+   * For Res18, open the Res18_Bird_I folder and select the "model.pth" file and select open to load the model weights.
-5. Select the "model.pth" file and select open to load the model weights.
+   * For MixMatch, open the Res18_Bird_I/MixMatch folder and select the model

 Once selected the GUI will automatically show the model weights file.